 It was originally referred to as 'Qila-i-Mubarak' (the blessed fort) because it was the royal family’s residence.
 Its layout was designed to retain and integrate this site with the Salimgarh Fort.
 Another similar fort was built facing the Taj Mahal, on the opposite side of the river, known as Agra Fort.

-It is the Public Audience Hall.
-The columns and engraved arches of the hall exhibit fine craftsmanship, and the hall was initially decorated with white Chunam stucco.
-The emperor gave his audience in the marble balcony (jharokha) in the back in the elevated recess.
-It was also used to hold state functions.
+Diwan-e-Azam: This is the public audience hall having engraved arches and columns which display fine craftsmanship.
+The hall was initially decorated using white Chunam stucco.
+The emperor addressed the audience in the marble balcony in the back of the elevated recess.
+This was also used for holding state functions.

-The two southernmost pavilions of the palace, consisting of the Mumtaz Mahal and the larger Rang Mahal, are zenanas (women's quarters).
-The Mumtaz Mahal houses the Archaeological Museum of the Red Fort.
-The Rang Mahal housed the wives and mistresses of the emperor.
-It was brightly painted and decorated with a mosaic of mirrors and its name means "Palace of Colours".
+Rang Mahal and Mumtaz Mahal: These two are situated in the southernmost pavilions in the palace.
+The Mumtaz Mahal has an Archaeological museum of the fort.
+The Rang Mahal used to house the mistresses and wives of the emperor.
+It was brightly decorated and painted with the mosaic of mirrors and the meaning of its name is “Palace of colours”.

-The Khas Mahal was an apartment for the emperor.
-The Muthamman Burj, an octagonal tower where he appeared before the people that used to wait on the river bank, and it is connected to it.
-Most of the kings present at that time did this.
+Khas Mahal: The Khas Mahal was the apartment that was designated for the emperor.
+The Muthamman Burj, is the octagonal tower where the emperor made the appearance before the people that used to wait on the river bank, and it is connected to it.
+The majority of the kings during those times used to do this.

-The Imperial Baths were called the Hammam, and consisted of three domed rooms with white marble flooring.
+Hammam: The imperial baths were known as Hammam, and they consisted of three doomed rooms having white marble flooring.

-The history of India is closely linked with this fort.
-It was from here that the last Mughal ruler, Bahadur Shah Zafar, was deposed by the British, marking the end of three centuries of Mughal rule in India.
+Indian history is closely associated with this fort.
+It was here that the final Mughal ruler named Bahadur Shah Zafar was deposed by the British thereby marking the end of 3 centuries of Mughal rule in India.
 Jawaharlal Nehru, the first prime minister of India, hoisted the national flag of India above Lahori gate on the 15th of August, 1947.